-Utah will identify public high schools for comprehensive support and improvement by identifying any public high school with a four-year adjusted cohort graduation rate of less than or equal to 67 percent for three school years, on average.
-Utah will identify schools for this category once every three years beginning in school year 2018-19.
+Utah will identify-all public high schools for comprehensive support and improvement by identifying any public high schools with a four-year adjusted cohort graduation rate of less than or equal to 67 percent for two consecutive three school years, on average.
+Utah will identify schools with graduation rates at or below 67 percent for comprehensive support and improvement for this category once every two-three years beginning in school year 2018-19.

 c.
 Comprehensive Support and Improvement Schools.
-Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a State- determined number of years, including the year in which the State will first identify such schools.
+Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such